 Graduates of the AT program earn a Master of Science in Athletic Training (M.S.A.T.) degree.
 The AT Program is designed to prepare graduates for the National Athletic Trainers’ Association Board of Certification (BOC) exam leading them to a career as a certified athletic trainer.

-KIN 623-Detection and Correction of Functional Movement Patterns in the Physically Active Population will give students a chance to dive deep into biomechanics, gait patterns, throwing mechanics, posture assessments, and other skills which are invaluable in asessement, rehabilitation, and return-to-play.
+Gives students a chance to dive deep into biomechanics, gait patterns, throwing mechanics, posture assessments, and other skills which are invaluable in assessment, rehabilitation, and return-to-play.

 - KIN 624 Assessment and Treatment of the Lumbo-Pelvic-Hip Complex

 Gives students an intensive and deep look into one of the most difficult and challenging areas of dysfunction and rehabilitation for students.
 This course is unique to our MSAT and will give our students skills and knowledge that will set them apart in their future employment.